DPham-X/RAN/README.md

 NEW FEATURES IN THIS VERSION
 ----------------------------

+- RAN separated from Simple_Switch_13
-- Supports OpenFlow 1.3, 1.4
+- Supports OF1.3 and OF1.4
-- Supports Multi Message RAP
+- Supports Multi-Message
-- Supports Multi Version SDN switches
+- Supports Multi-Version

 RYU ACTION NODE TEST BED
 ------------------------